-My recipe for the very best gluten free vanilla cake is one of the most popular recipes on this site.
-It is truly perfect in every possible way—and it does happen to make very nice cupcakes.
+My recipe for the very best gluten free vanilla cake is truly perfect in every possible way—and it does happen to make very nice cupcakes.
 But it requires some sifting and other fussiness in the method, and the cupcakes don’t bake up as flat.

 Although I do love a traditional buttercream frosting, my favorite vanilla frosting is this “Best” Vanilla Frosting.
 It’s a cooked flour frosting that can be made in stages.
 Instead of relying upon confectioners’ sugar for the proper consistency,

 Since it doesn’t rely upon confectioners’ sugar for the proper consistency, a cooked flour frosting has significantly less sugar than buttercream.
 And it’s soft and velvety, but still stable at room temperature.

 I haven’t ever tried making it with dairy-free butter, I’m afraid.
 I bet it would work with butter-flavored Spectrum nonhydrogenated shortening, though.

 These cupcakes can easily be made dairy free by using vegan butter (my favorite brands are Melt and Miyoko’s Kitchen), or butter-flavored nonhydrogenated vegetable shortening in place of butter.

 Any unsweetened nondairy milk works well in place of cow’s milk.
 I like unsweetened almond milk because it has some fat and is less watery than some nondairy milks.